ni/monodrive-documentation/docs/LV_client/tutorials/Logger.md

 To visualize data from a binary file:

-1. Browse to the configuration file to be parsed.
+1. Browse to the configuration file (this will be the `.txt` file created by the logger.vi) to be parsed.
 2. The program will find the correspoding binary file.

 ### Camera data